JamesJansson/jj4nsw/content/about.md

 weight = 111

 +++
-*Media enquiries can be sent to jamesjansson4nsw@gmail.com*
+*Media enquiries can be sent to jamesjansson4nsw@gmail.com or 0490134827*

 The James Jansson Team for NSW is planning for a bigger, brighter future for NSW.
 We're free of vested interests and factional forces.
 We're focused on delivering results to the people of NSW.
 We're the candidates for humans.